JBreidfjord/riichi-rs/riichi-elements/README.md

 ### [`tile`]: Tiles and utils

-[`tile::Tile`] encodes the following kinds of tiles used in a standard game:
+[`tile::Tile`] encodes the following kinds of tiles (total 37) used in a standard game:

-- numerals of each suit
+- 3 suits x 9 numerals each
 - 4 winds
 - 3 dragons
 - "red 5" for each suit (optional)